 - Caramelized vegetables + juicy pork + rich and delicious 5 minute brandy sauce made with pan drippings = A DREAM!

-- Simple one-dish meal
+- Simple one-dish meal.

 - Light and healthy due to using a lean cut of pork … even with brandy and butter!

 - There are lot of recipes out there for pork tenderloin with apples that use as slow cooker or crockpot but in this recipe the apples stay intact and don’t disintegrate!
-This is just as easy and so much more satisfying.

 There are three different ingredient groupings from the main ones, spice rub to the apple brandy sauce.
 That doesn’t mean the recipe is complicated though!
 It all comes together in no time.